rooftop-media/ktty-tutorial/version1.0/tutorial.md

 <h2 id="part-e" align="center">  Part E:   Object Oriented Refactor </h2>

-Before we implement a feedback prompt system, let's refactor our code a bit, to organize it more neatly.
+Before we implement a feedback prompt system, we're going to do a *refactor*, from *functional* programming into *object oriented* programming.

+This refactoring will be a bit tedious.
+You may find yourself asking, "Why are we doing this?
+This seems like *more* work."

+It *is* more work, you're right.
+It will be even more work to think about.
+But in return for that investment, we'll have a clear, interconnected web
+of discrete, well-understood parts.

 === Here's what we'll keep: